 But what’s currently at stake isn’t just quality of life; it’s survival.
 We know that older adults are both generally more vulnerable to the coronavirus and more likely to have underlying health conditions that put them even more at risk.

 So I’m doubling down on my own commitment to action.
-My current project is producing a new documentary film, The Art of Aging Well, with the goal of inspiring older adults to take care of themselves in body, mind and spirit.
+My latest project is producing a new documentary film, The Art of Aging Well, with the goal of inspiring older adults to take care of themselves in body, mind and spirit.
 If ever we’ve needed a movement to encourage more focus on wellness among our older population, we need it now.

 James P. Owen